cutehusky/SQLite4Unity3d/README.md

 If you want to know more about why I created this plugin you can read more [here](http://www.codecoding.com/sqlite4unity3d-using-sqlite-net-library-and-unity3d-free-edition/).

-# The fast track
+# Start
 All you have to do to start using it in your project:

-1. [Download this zip](https://github.com/codecoding/SQLite4Unity3d/raw/master/SQLite4Unity3d.zip), extract its content and  **copy the resulting folder to your Assets/Plugins folder**.
-It contains the dlls that Unity3d will need to access sqlite.
+1. [Download this zip](https://github.com/cutehusky/SQLite4Unity3d/raw/master/SQLite4Unity3d.zip), extract its content and  **copy the resulting folder to your Assets/Plugins folder**.
+It contains the dlls and scripts that Unity3d will need to access sqlite.
-2. **Copy the SQLite.cs** file into your scripts folder.
-3. Don’t forget to **copy your SQLite database file in your Assets/StreamingAssets folder if you’re shipping one**.
+2. Don’t forget to **copy your SQLite database file in your Assets/StreamingAssets folder if you’re shipping one**.
-4. **You’re done!** Now you can get access to your database using sqlite-net.  ;P
+3. **You’re done!** Now you can get access to your database using sqlite-net.  ;P

 # Example
 If you want to try it I've uploaded a small example that you will be able to find in the "Example" folder.
 Download the folder and open it with Unity3d to give it a try.
 It contains classes that will help you to start.